The Elk River Trail

 Length 10.7 mi · Climbing 1460 ft

+The trailhead is about a 10-minute drive from Highway 101.
 From Eureka, head south on Highway 101.
 Just outside of town, take the Elk River Road exit (small brown Headwaters Reserve signs point the way).
 Turn left, cross over the freeway, and turn right onto Elk River Road.
 This scenic road passes through a lush green valley with two covered bridges off to your right.
 Continue to the end of the road, where you'll find the trailhead and a parking lot.

-The trail starts as a paved road that undulates gently up-and-down through mixed woodland.
+The trail starts as a paved, wheelchair-accessible road that undulates gently up-and-down through mixed woodland.
 Although the woods have clearly been logged, there aren't a lot of stumps to be seen.
 Nontheless, a few immense stumps suggest that this valley might have once looked like Prairie Creek.
 The sizable creek rushes along some 20 feet below the trail and is often visible.
 Numerous interpretive signs describe the history of the area.

 At 3 miles the road makes a right turn, crosses a bridge, and begins to climb.
 The route then turns right, off the old roadbed and onto the new singletrack trail.
 For the first time, the trail is now in the redwood forest and under the canopy.
 The rushing of the creek fades and the trail becomes strikingly quiet.
 This area has obviously been clearcut and there are stumps everywhere.
 It's not especially attractive woodland, but neither is it dark, dense, and gloomy like a lot of clearcut redwood forests.
 This area lacks the lushness that is no typical of North Coast redwood forests, and in fact looks very similar to many second-growth redwood parks in the San Francisco Bay Area.